cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 {{<Aside type="warning">}}

-Note that the `paths` array cannot be empty as that causes Next.js to ignore the provided `fallback` value, so make sure that at build time at least one entry is present in the array
+The `paths` array cannot be empty.
+An empty `paths` array causes Next.js to ignore the provided `fallback` value.
+At build time, make sure that at least one entry is present in the array.

 {{</Aside>}}